thomashoddinott-arup/Learn-SQL-MSSQL-version/README.md

 Return the album name as `Album`, the album release year as `Release Year`, and the longest song length as `Duration`.

+hint: you will need this line `MAX(songs.length) AS 'Duration'` somewhere in your query

 | Album                       | Release Year | Duration |
 |-----------------------------|--------------|----------|
 | Tiara                       | 2018         | 9.5      |